-Remember: Do not call 911 unless it is an emergency.
+Remember: Do not call 911 unless you reasonably believe you have a medical emergency.
 Get emergency care only for an emergency, not for routine care or a minor illness like a cold or sore throat.
-If it is an emergency, call 911 or go to the nearest emergency room.
+If it is an emergency, call 911 or go to the nearest ER.